xoghd1126/G4-finalproject/README.md

 -----------------------------------------

-## The last class 🧐
+## What we did in the last class 🧐

-- Last time, the teacher presented students with a task to join the higging face.
-- Students studied the grammar of the story.
+1. Learning the wordsin the text
+2. Interpretation of content
+3. Vocabulary learning

 ## 📔 Contents of class
 ### Opening